Low-data deep quantum chemical learning for accurate MP2 and coupled-cluster correlations: Methods

 \subsection{Feature Implementation}

-Four feature vectors are adopted to express the correlation energy, including the Fock elements $f_{ij}$, Coulomb $\mathbf{J}_{ij}$ and exchange $\mathbf{K}_{ij}$ matrices in the occupied LMOs ($i,j,k,\cdots$), as well as the contravariant amplitudes $\mathbf{\widetilde{T}}_{ij}$ in the OSV basis.
-Although the Coulomb and exchange integrals involving virtual orbitals ($a,b,c,\cdots$) have been used to feature the electron correlation in the previous report,\cite{welborn2018transferability} their computation and sorting are rather expensive.
-To reduce the cost of computing these two-electron descriptors, we represent the electrostatic repulsion and exchange interactions by only the occupied-occupied integrals through ${\mathbf{J}}_{ij}=\left(ii\vert jj\right)$ and ${\mathbf{K}}_{ij}=\left(ij\vert ij\right)$ elements, respectively.
-They are readily available by transforming baseline HF integrals, and the number of them increases according to $\mathcal{O}(N)$ by neglecting asymptotically unimportant distant $ij$ pairs.
+Four feature vectors are adopted to express the correlation energy, including the Fock $f_{ij}$, Coulomb $J_{ij}$ and exchange $K_{ij}$ elements in the occupied LMOs ($i, j, k, \cdots$), {as well as the contravariant amplitudes $\mathbf{\widetilde{T}}^c_{ij}=2\mathbf{\widetilde{T}}_{ij}$-$\mathbf{\widetilde{T}}_{ij}^{\dagger}$ in the OSV basis, where the superscript $c$ denotes the contravariance.
+The $\mathbf{\widetilde{T}}^c_{ij}$ is further contracted with the OSV-based exchange integral to generate the input pseudo-energy tensor.} Although the Coulomb and exchange integrals involving virtual orbitals ($a,b,c,\cdots$) have been used to feature the electron correlation in the previous report,\cite{welborn2018transferability} their computation and sorting are rather expensive.
+To reduce the cost of computing these two-electron descriptors, we represent the electrostatic repulsion and exchange interactions by only two {occupied-occupied integrals through $J_{ij}=\left(ii\vert jj\right)$ and $K_{ij}=\left(ij\vert ij\right)$ elements, respectively}.
+They are readily available by transforming baseline HF integrals, and the number of them increases according to $\mathcal{O}(N)$ by neglecting asymptotically unimportant distant $ij$ pairs, {as discussed in Sec.
+2.4.}